 - 2.14 A virement is a planned reallocation of resources between approved budgets or heads of expenditure.
 A budget head is considered to be a line in the approved budget report.
-The scheme of virement is intended to enable the CC CFO to manage the budget with a degree of flexibility within the overall policy framework determined by the PCC and, therefore, to provide the opportunity to optimise the use of resources to emerging needs. - 2.15 The overall budget is agreed by the PCC and budget holders are expected to incur spend in accordance with budgeted expenditure headings, subject to agreed virement rules, and within the limit of total resources allocated.
+This scheme of virement is intended to enable the CC CFO to manage the budget with a degree of flexibility within the overall policy framework determined by the PCC and, therefore, to provide the opportunity to optimise the use of resources to emerging needs. - 2.15 The overall budget is agreed by the PCC and budget holders are expected to incur spend in accordance with budgeted expenditure headings, subject to agreed virement rules, and within the limit of total resources allocated.
 Virement does not create additional overall budget liability.
 The CC CFO is expected to exercise discretion in managing budgets responsibly and prudently.
 Virement is not to be used as a tool to create future commitments.
 Therefore, it is vital that virement decisions do not lead to additional future spending without the prior approval of the PCC. - 2.16 Overall, the rules on virement are designed to allow the CC CFO greater flexibility to meet operational requirements and to facilitate the decision making process.
 The CC CFO shall still be held to account by the PCC for decisions made and the way in which resources are deployed.
-Resources cannot be transferred if the effect is to alter a policy or decision of the PCC or to utilise resources ring-fenced for specific purposes.
+Unless agreed by the PCC, resources cannot be transferred if the effect is to alter a previous policy or decision of the PCC.
+Similarly, resources ring-fenced for specific purposes may not be transferred without approval of the PCC.
 The virement rules allow greater freedom but require reports on significant changes. - 2.17 Virement is permissible, however the CC CFO can withdraw the ability for virement in any year should he/she feel it is prudent to do so.

-The PCC is responsible for approving any transfers to and from PCC balances.
+2.18 The PCC is responsible for approving any transfers to and from PCC balances.

-- 2.18 Each budget monitoring report reported to the PCC shall contain details where revised budgets or forecast income and expenditure varies to a significant degree from the original approved budget. - 2.19 The CC CFO can delegate authority to officers and staff in accordance with these arrangements.
+- 2.19 Each budget monitoring report reported to the PCC shall contain details where revised budgets or forecast income and expenditure varies to a significant degree from the original approved budget. - 2.20 The CC CFO can delegate authority to officers and staff in accordance with these arrangements.